 Get out your decor and go wild.
-Just because there may not be any visitors, doesn’t mean you can’t decorate your house for you and your family.
-Decorate the kids rooms, the living room, the kitchen.
+Just because there may not be any visitors, doesn’t mean you can’t decorate your house for yourself and your family.
+Decorate the kid’s rooms, the living room, the kitchen.
 Whatever brings a smile to your face!

 5: DIY Costume Contest

-Another fun social distancing halloween idea is to give each member of your family 30 minutes to create a costume from everyday items laying around your house.
+Another fun social distancing Halloween idea is to give each member of your family 30 minutes to create a costume from everyday items lying around your house.
 Maybe a mummy out of toilet paper?
 How creative can you get?

 6: You’ve Been Boo’ed (aka Ghosting)

 This is one of our favorite new things to do!
 Put together a bag or basket full of Halloween goodies and dropped them off at a friend’s house.
 Don’t tell them you’re coming or that you’ve been there.
 Leave a little note inside letting them know that they’ve been Boo’ed and now it’s their turn to do the same for one of their friends!
 Feel free to download and print our free You’ve Been Boo’ed printable and tape or tie it to the bag!

 7: Create Spooky Treats